gmc-code/PC-microbit-micropython/docs/sound/music_pitch.rst

             .. tab-item:: Q3

                Begin with the scale Am_4= [440, 494, 523, 587, 659, 698, 784, 880].
-Use list comprehension to create a new list, Am_54_rev, which is the reverse of Am_4, exluding 880.
+Use list comprehension to create a new list, Am_54_rev, which is the reverse of Am_4, excluding 880.
 Show an up arrow when Am_4 is played and a down arrow for Am_54_rev.

                 .. code-block:: python